hainayanda/Draftsman/README.md

 }
 ```

-If you want to inject cellSize calculator, just pass closure to `whenNeedCellSize` method at cell
+If you want to inject cellSize calculator, just pass a closure to `whenNeedCellSize` method at the cell

 ```swift
 func tableView(_ tableView: UITableView, cellForRowAt indexPath: IndexPath) -> UITableViewCell {